 Mandatory equipment is controlled for each participant during bib pickup.
 Prepare to present your mandatory equipment.
 Mandatory equipment must be carried from start to finish.
 During the race, the organizers have the right to check the completeness of participants’ mandatory equipment at any point.

-If the participant chooses to carry trekking poles, they must be carried from start to finish.
 Trekking poles are allowed to be stowed into drop bags.
 Please pack the poles with care.
 The organizers will not take any responsibility of broken poles.

 NUTS 300 race track is followed using a GPS device brought by the participant.
 The track is unmarked.
 You have to be able to follow a GPS track at all times, and provide enough power for the GPS device.
 Please note, that the GPX-file of the race track is quite large (13 MB), and might be too large for some devices (notably sports watches).